Pine Script alertcondition(): Build Custom TradingView Alerts

-- Smart triggers: You can combine multiple indicators and conditions into one alert
+- Smart triggers: Combine multiple indicators and conditions into one alert

-- Custom messages: No more generic "price crossed above X" - write whatever helps you make decisions
+- Custom messages: No more generic "price crossed above X" — write whatever helps your decision-making

-- Built-in organization: Your alerts show up neatly in TradingView's interface
+- Built-in organization: Your alerts appear neatly in TradingView's interface

 - You choose what matters: Turn specific alerts on or off based on what you're watching

-The real power here is that you're not just getting notified when price hits a number - you're getting alerts when your entire strategy says "hey, pay attention to this."
+The real advantage here is that you're not just getting notified when price hits a number — you're getting alerts when your entire strategy says "pay attention."

 alertcondition(condition, title, message)